The Scientist Who Mastered Her Destiny: Dr Jane Goodall Part I

 If we look at her destiny through the lens of classical BaZi, her unparalleled resilience, her quiet rebellion, and her legendary journey into the wild were explicitly coded into her astrological blueprint.

-Here is the structural breakdown of the empathic rebel who redefined humanity’s relationship with the animal kingdom.
+Here is the breakdown of the chart of an empathic rebel who redefined humanity’s relationship with the animal kingdom.

 Jane Goodall’s BaZi Blueprint